 The Cable Factory is administered by the property management company Kiinteistö Oy Kaapelitalo, which is owned by the City of Helsinki.
 The company is responsible for renovating and renting the former industrial buildings for the needs of the arts, culture and handicrafts.
 From the beginning of 2008 the company has also administered the historic power plant area in Suvilahti.
-Kiinteistö Oy Kaapelitalo has over 300 long-term tenants and numerous subtenants.
-The aim is to find tenants who could support not only the development of the cultural centers in general but also each other’s activities.
-The income is comprised almost entirely of rents without any public subsidies.
+In the end of 2019 Kiinteistö Oy Kaapelitalo acquired the former headquarters and pharmaceutical factory of Orion located on Nilsiänkatu 10 in Vallila.